thiago-a-souza/MongoDB/5-Indexes.md

 ### Text Indexes

-Text indexes create tokens from strings or arrays so it can be searched more efficiently with indexes.
+Text indexes create tokens from strings or arrays, so it can be searched more efficiently with indexes.
 This search is not case sensitive and also matches plural and singular words.
 A collection can have only one text index, but multiple fields are allowed.
 In addition to that, text indexes provide a matching score, so it can be displayed and sorted using the *$meta* operator.

 ```